Are you looking for cPanel alternatives? If yes, then you are in the right place.

 Let’s have a look at Best cPanel Alternative – Managed WordPress Hosting providers:

 Cloudways is a popular managed WordPress hosting platform.
-It has a very unique value proposition for developers, agencies and eCommerce stores where it offers a state of the art platform that lets you manage your server and your application.
+It has a very unique value proposition for developers, bloggers, agencies and eCommerce stores where it offers a state of the art platform that lets you manage your server and your application.
 It is a managed cloud hosting platform through which you can easily deploy cloud servers in over 40+ global locations with optimized WordPress instances.
-It offers very powerful features such as automatic backups, 24/7 support, free SSL certificates, HTTPS redirects, monitoring and many more.
+Cloudways offers very powerful features such as 24/7 support, Free automatic backups (application and server level), HTTPS redirects, free SSL certificates, Server monitoring and many more.

 WPengine is known in the industry for its immaculate support and lightning fast servers.
 They are one of the pioneers in the managed WordPress hosting industry and have since been at the top.
 Wp engine provides great security, flexible solution, and many other powerful features in order to make your hosting experience great.